What Key Supplements Should You Be Taking Daily?

 Enzymes help us digest our food faster and easier, allowing us to extract more nutrients from our food with less energy, which means we get to use that extra energy throughout our day.

 They are helpful to tonify the intestines, for poor absorption; and to decrease gas, bloating, and constipation.
 However, consider them a band-aid to use for the short-term (not longer than 60 days) while you are figuring out and/or healing the root cause of the digestive upset (yeast, mold, parasites, leaky gut, or food sensitivities).
-You can find more details on enzymes here.
+You can find more details on enzymes in our blog “Do Digestive Enzymes Help or Hurt”.

 You ultimately want your body to be able to produce these enzymes on its own.
-Our favorites are full spectrum enzymes like Digestzymes and Digestzyme-V. If you prefer an enzyme without betaine/HCL, then Digestive Enzymes Ultra are a great, effective choice.
+Our favorites are full spectrum enzymes like Digestzymes.
+If you prefer an enzyme without betaine/HCL, then Digestive Enzymes Ultra are a great, effective choice.

-We consider Inflammablox by Ortho Molecular to be “Nature’s Ibuprofen”.
-It helps control swelling, aches, and pains, and we love how it contains boswellia and turmeric too.
+We consider Inflammatone to be “Nature’s Ibuprofen”.
+It helps control swelling, aches, and pains, and we love how it contains boswellia.
+Boswellia (Indian frankincense) is a natural medicine that has been used for centuries to relieve pain and inflammation from diseases, like arthritis, as well as injuries.

 Over 80% of the population is deficient in vitamin D, so make sure you get yourself tested at least twice annually.
 This is one vitamin you definitely want to keep balanced (not too low and not too high).
 A perfect functional range number for your vitamin D is 60 (not the 30 that your doctor might tell you is sufficient).

-If you want to learn more about Vitamin D, we did an entire show on it with holistic psychiatrist Dr. Sara Van Anrooy.
-You can watch that here.
+If you want to learn more about Vitamin D, watch our show “How to Overcome Low Vitamin D and Depression” with holistic psychiatrist Dr. Sara Van Anrooy.

 Please note that this supplement list is just a guide and is not acting in the capacity of a healthcare practitioner, so do please check with your doctor prior to adding any new supplements to your regimen.